aowis-org/AOWIS-SERVER-GUI/README.md

 # AOWIS-SERVER-GUI (*AOWIS Controller*)

-EPANET based Controller for Water Networks.
+[EPANET](https://github.com/OpenWaterAnalytics/EPANET) based Controller for Water Networks.

-This is the GUI for the AOWIS-SERVER.
+This is the GUI for the AOWIS-SERVER infrastucture.

 This software is written in C++ with Qt and can be compiled for all major platforms, including WebAssembly.